 Creating customer journey insights for ERGO

 ERGO is one of the largest insurance groups in Europe with over 40 million customers, including 20 million in Germany alone.
-Like many, the company was attributing too much weight to the last marketing touchpoint and therefore could not properly steer its marketing budget.
-Another issue was that not all marketing channels were tracked such as TV commercials.
+Like many, the company was attributing too much weight to the last marketing touchpoint and therefore could not properly steer its budget for direct marketing initiatives.
+Another issue was that not all direct marketing channels were tracked such as TV commercials.
 These, along with data silos, created several blind spots throughout the customer journey and made it hard to maximise the impact of their marketing spend.
-Dept helped ERGO resolve these by developing a Marketing Data Hub which centralised and connected all of their marketing data sources.
+Dept helped ERGO resolve these by developing a Marketing Data Hub which centralised and connected all of their direct marketing data sources.

 A holistic view of their data

 ERGO offers a large range of personal and commercial insurance products and they have invested a fair amount in marketing activities to broadcast their brand name into the market.
 Yet they lacked an organised overview of their data pertaining to direct marketing activities which was coming in from many different platforms.
 Thus, they have been working side-by-side with Dept to build a state-of-the-art Marketing Data Hub to better understand and serve their current customers as well as to acquire additional ones in a much more cost-efficient way.